Marcus (Marcosian): Teachings

-His system tells of 30 aeons, divided into an Ogdoad, a Decad, and a Dodecad; of the fall and recovery of Sophia; of the future union of the spirits of the chosen seed with angels as their heavenly bridegrooms.
+His system tells of 30 Aeons, divided into an Ogdoad, a Decad, and a Dodecad; of the fall and recovery of Sophia; of the future union of the spirits of the chosen seed with angels as their heavenly bridegrooms.
 What Marcus added to the teaching of his predecessors was a system of Isopsephy similar to that of the later Pythagoreans, about mysteries in numbers and names.
 Marcus found in Scripture and in Nature repeated examples of the occurrence of his mystical numbers, four, six, eight, ten, twelve, thirty.

 Accusations

 Irenaeus alleges that Marcus abused his influence over "silly women" in order to gain both money and sexual favors.
-He is accused of having used philtres and love charms, and at least one, if not more, of his female disciples on returning to the Church confessed that body as well as mind had been defiled by him.
+He is accused of having used philtres (erotic control potions) and love charms, and at least one, if not more, of his female disciples on returning to Catholicism claimed to have had sexual relations with him.
 However, it seems that most of his followers claimed to have been elevated by their knowledge and the redemption they had experienced.